The DUI Breathalyzer & Implied Consent In Washington

 At “The Station”

 Sometimes, drivers will half-way comply with the rule but still face a penalty.
 For example, a driver might submit to the roadside portable breath test (not admissible) but, once arrested and transported to a station for processing, they will refuse to take the breathalyzer.
 Unfortunately, it is the breathalyzer at the station that “counts” for the implied consent law.
 And, if you are fooling around with the test, such as not blowing hard or as advised, it will count as a refusal.
-The refusal leads to a much lengthier driving suspension.
+The refusal leads to a much lengthier driving suspension on the criminal and civil (DOL) side.

 If you refuse the breathalyzer, you not only face a longer license suspension, it allows the prosecutor to use it against you at trial.
 The law allows the prosecutor wide latitude to argue to the jury that only a guilty person who knew they would have a high BAC would refuse the test.
 So, while the state may not have evidence of your actual BAC, they still get to use your refusal to sway the jury.
 And, many juries find the argument “only an impaired person would refuse to comply with the rules” to be compelling enough for a guilty verdict.